 Art of Turquoise

-Mary Emmerling and Jim Arndt, authors.
+Mary Emmerling, author and Jim Arndt, photographer

 Turquoise and silver is an icon of the American Southwest.
 For generations, people have ogled these gemstones in pawn shops, jewelry shops and antiques stores, looking for a special piece of Native American jewelry that speaks to their heart.
 Southwest jewelry is now valued and collected around the world.